Hiking the Makapuʻu Tide Pools Trail on Oʻahu

 This is especially true midday on weekends, and you may need to park up to a half-mile away on the highway if you arrive at its busiest.

-Out of caution, consider the Makapuʻu Lighthouse parking lot to be a high-crime area for petty theft.
-Never leave bags or anything valuable in your car.
+Out of caution, consider the Makapuʻu Point Lighthouse Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.

 Google Maps Directions: Makapuʻu Tide Pools Trailhead